OrbitalCodeRock/StoredMomentum--2D-Platformer-Template/README.md

 store the player's current momentum and then release it as though it were a force onto yourself or other objects.
 I created an early version of this mechanic while working on the jam, but it was buggy and I felt the code was a bit unclean.
 Remanants of this code remain in the repository but I will likely remove it, note it out, or move it into its own branch.

+If you'd like to see some animations working with the character controller, check out the animation testing branch!